Bilalh/shellmarks/Readme.md

 	$ l locallib
 		locallib	 /usr/local/lib/

-## Where Bashmarks are stored
+## Where Bashmarks are stored ##

-All of your directory bookmarks are saved in a file called ".sdirs" in your HOME directory.
+All of your directory bookmarks are saved in a file called `.sdirs` in your HOME directory.